 Applicants must be leaders in their fields, or have the potential to become leaders in their field, as determined by an endorsing body.

 There will no longer be a cap on the number of Global Talent visas that can be issued, with applicants not requiring a job offer before applying, an accelerated route to settlement and dependent family members being able to work.
-However, since the cap on Tier 1 (Exceptional Talent) visa had never been reached, this will mean little.
+However, since the cap on Tier 1 (Exceptional Talent) visa was never reached, this does not represent a significant change.

 To speak to a solicitor about making a Global Talent visa application, contact JMW by calling 0345 872 6666, or fill in our online enquiry form to request a call back at a time that suits you.